Editor overview

 • Description — used for the meta description and the in-app page tree subtitle.

-• Content — the MDX body.
+• Content — the page body.

 • Published state — draft or live.